 Creating a group takes only a minute, yet it can save you much more time than that by reducing the need to enter the same instructions multiple times.
 Once logged into HelpTeaching.com, creating a question group is very similar to creating a test.
 Start by selecting the “Test Maker” tab then the “create a question group” link under the advanced option description.
 From here, you can name a group and add common instructions.
 Clicking on the “Add This Question to a Group” button will insert a question in the chosen group.
 If you wish to group a question, but haven’t yet created a place for it, select “Add Question to a New Group”.
 Groups can be customized as needed by arranging question order and altering the common text.

 Like a standalone question, a group can be added to a test or worksheet by clicking the “Add This Group to a Test” button.
+Locate your question groups by selecting the “My Content” tab at the top of the page.
+Questions in the Help Teaching database that appear in groups have a blue box that states it is part of a question group.
+Select the “View Group” link to see the entire group of questions and instructions.
 Remember, worksheets can include stand alone questions, groups, or a combination of groups and stand alone questions.